AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/delegate-work/how-to-delegate-work.md

 +++

 <!--note from the table for Object permissions:
-     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Contribute or higher permissions to the projects where you are designated as the Project&nbsp;Owner (NOTE:&nbsp;you cannot delegate projects yet)</p>
+     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Contribute or higher permissions to the projects where you are designated as the Project Owner (NOTE: you cannot delegate projects yet)</p>
     -->

 ## Conditions préalables